paper-leaf/commandervee/README.md

 ## What is Commander Vee?

-Commander Vee is the result of a two-day sprint to pull over 850 blog posts from an old HTML blog into a shiny new Wordpress one.
+Commander Vee is the result of a two-day sprint to pull over 850 blog posts from an old HTML blog into a shiny new WordPress one.
 It may not be the easiest, most elegant set of scripts ever.
 But it **did** save us 45 hours of manual content entry, so there's that!

 ## What can I do with it?